ARM-software/arm-trusted-firmware/docs/plat/rpi4.rst

     CROSS_COMPILE=aarch64-linux-gnu- make PLAT=rpi4 DEBUG=1

-Copy the generated build/rpi4/debug/bl31.bin to the SD card, either renaming it to ``armstub8.bin`` or adding an entry starting with ``armstub=``, then followed by the respective file name to ``config.txt``.
+Copy the generated build/rpi4/debug/bl31.bin to the SD card, adding an entry starting with ``armstub=``, then followed by the respective file name to ``config.txt``.
 You should have AArch64 code in the file loaded as the "kernel", as BL31 will drop into AArch64/EL2 to the respective load address. arm64 Linux kernels are known to work this way.

 Other options that should be set in ``config.txt`` to properly boot 64-bit